 You will be admitted to the hospital and you shall undergo medical investigations required prior to surgery.
 Investigation reports are evaluated and you are explained about the procedure.
 Pre-anesthetic check-up (PAC) is conducted and your consent for the procedure is taken.

 You would be moved to OT.
 You would undergo spinal anesthesia and surgery will then be performed.
 After the surgery, you will be shifted to the normal hospital room.
 Pain medications would be started.
 You may have an X-Ray of the operated joint.

 You would wear a knee immobilizer and undergo cold therapy unit on the knee.
 Our rehabilitation team would help you in getting mobilized.

 You will get out of bed with walker or cane and perform post-operative exercises.
 You will be discharged with follow up instructions on medications and physiotherapy.

-During 1-3 weeks after surgery you would need walking aids, either walker or cane can be used.
-You may need an elevated commode seat and grab bar in washroom for safety.
+During 1-3 weeks after surgery, you would need walking aids, either walker or cane can be used.
+You may need an elevated commode seat and grab bar in the washroom for safety.
 During these weeks you would be encouraged to walk and undergo rehabilitation exercises.
 The same shall continue till 6 weeks following which regular activity can be undertaken.